 Sanders, Lizzie & Williamson, Gillian (eds).
 Littlebury: A Parish History.
 Littlebury, Littlebury Green, Catmere End and parts of Audley End.
 The History Group of the Parish of Littlebury Millennium Society, 2005.
 A4 288 pagesSuperbly designed and heavily illustrated, Littlebury: A Parish History has set new standards for local history publication.
 Although the book has more than 40 contributing authors, the diligence of the editors has ensured that the content is evenly presented.
 Although village history is often concerned with apparently insignificant events and minor historical characters, here it is set within the broad and dramatic sweep of English history to create a detailed but gripping portrait of Littlebury across the centuries.
 (No 11: Spring 2006)

 Searby, Peter.
 Saffron Walden Town Library.
 Saffron Walden Town Library Society (2004). £2.50.
-This short but well written booklet provides an excellent introduction to the history and treasures of the Town Library.
+This short but well written booklet provides an excellent introduction to the history and treasures of the Town Library, now renamed The Gibson Library.
 (No 8: Autumn 2004).